Revolle/expresseurv3/readme.md

 2. luabass :

-    This library can be used to manage audio output (MIDI, VST, SF2, wav) from a LUA script.
+    This library can be used to manage audio output (MIDI, VST, SF2, wav, DMX) from a LUA script.
     C library 64 bits.
 Started by lua script, to render midi-out, SF2, VSTi, Wav

     dependencies :